What makes Dublin such a special city? A few answers from our awesome team of local Spotters:

 Wall & Keogh pride themselves on having some of the finest loose leaf tea in Dublin and are constantly changing their selection.
 They have over 150 varieties, ranging from classics like breakfast, peppermint or green tea to specialties such as “South of France – Fruit Infusion”, “Shou Mei – White Tea” and many more.

-Upon entering Wall and Keogh you will be greeted with tall glass jars full to the brim with tea leaves and staff who are happy to assist with any queries and requests.
-Tea lovers will definitely appreciate this spot, with its calming scents and the chance to try all of the different flavors.
+Upon entering Wall and Keogh you will be greeted with tall glass jars full to the brim with tea leaves.
+The staff is friendly and happy to assist with any queries and requests.
+Tea lovers will definitely appreciate this place, its calming scents and the chance to try all of the different flavors.

 Authentic Irish treasures